faria-karim-porna/remote-waitlist-manager/AboutProject.md

 1. **Observer Pattern**:
    - Ensures diners are notified in real-time when their table is ready via `socket.io`.
    - Updates the database simultaneously to reflect the state change.
 2. **Template Method Pattern**:
    - Provides a structured way to handle reusable workflows, including:
      - Adding observers to the notification list.
+     - Updating the database after state changes to maintain consistency.
      - Sending notifications to all registered observers.
      - Detaching all observers when their purpose is fulfilled.
-     - Updating the database after state changes to maintain consistency.

 3. **Repository Pattern**:
    - Centralizes data access logic for cleaner code and easier testing.
+   - Provides a and consistent way to interact with the database.

-4. **MVC Architecture**:
+4. **Model-View-Controller (MVC) Architecture**:
    - Maintains a clear separation of responsibilities:
      - Models handle data and schema definitions.
      - Controllers manage application logic.
      - Routes define API endpoints.

 ### Frontend
+1. **Separation of Concerns**:
+   - Custom hooks improves separation of concerns by encapsulating stateful logic in reusable hooks.
-1. **Component-Based Architecture**:
+2. **Component-Based Architecture**:
-   - Modular components enable scalable and maintainable UI development.
+   - Divides UI into small, reusable components for scalability and maintainability.

-2. **Custom Hooks**:
-   - Encapsulate stateful logic, improving separation of concerns and reusability.

 3. **Redux Toolkit**:
    - Simplifies state management with minimal boilerplate.
+4. **Responsive UI**:
+   - Designed with `Bootstrap` for a seamless user experience.

 ---